 Median monthly mortgage: $1,712

 Ormond Beach residents enjoy a good mix of art and culture, with scenic wildlife as the backdrop.
-Median home prices are below $350,000, and many communities offer additional perks, like golf course access and fitness centers.
+Median home prices are about $380,495, and many communities offer additional perks, such as golf course access and fitness centers.
 Retirees also have access to shopping centers and restaurants, despite Ormond Beach being a small beach community.

 Pensacola